Gudjonsson Suggestibility Scale

-The Gudjonsson suggestibility scale (GSS) is a psychological test that measures suggestibility of a subject.
+The Gudjonsson Suggestibility Scale (GSS) is a psychological test that measures suggestibility of a subject.
 It was created in 1983 in England by psychologist Gísli Hannes Guðjónsson, who had been a detective in Iceland.
 It involves reading a short story to the subject and testing recall.
 This test has been used in court cases in several jurisdictions but has been the subject of various criticisms.

 History

-The Gudjonsson suggestibility scale (GSS) was created in 1983 by Icelandic psychologist Gísli Hannes Guðjónsson.
+The Gudjonsson Suggestibility Scale was created in 1983 by Icelandic psychologist Gísli Hannes Guðjónsson.
 Given his large number of publications on suggestibility, Gísli was often called as an expert witness in court cases where the suggestibility of those involved in the case was crucial to the proceedings.
 To measure suggestibility, Gísli created a scale that was relatively straightforward and could be administered in a wide variety of settings.
 He noticed that while there was a significant body of research on the effects of leading questions on suggestibility, less was known about the effects of "specific instruction" and "interpersonal pressure".
 Previous methods of measuring suggestibility were primarily aimed at "hypnotic phenomena"; however, Gísli's scale was the first created to be used specifically in conjunction with interrogative events.

 His test relies on two different aspects of interrogative suggestibility: it measures how much an interrogated person yields to leading questions, as well as how much an interrogated person shifts their responses when additional interrogative pressure is applied.
 The test is designed specifically to measure the effects of suggestive questions and instructions.
 Although originally developed in English, the scale has been translated into several different languages, including Portuguese, Italian, Dutch, and Polish.